 Content creators who produce videos, photos and commentary are rewarded when their followers purchase products after clicking on affiliate marketing links included in their social media posts.

-Researchers from Princeton University's Department of Computer Science extracted affiliate marketing links from randomly drawn samples of about 500,000 YouTube videos and 2.1 million Pinterest pins.
+Researchers extracted affiliate marketing links from randomly drawn samples of about 500,000 YouTube videos and 2.1 million Pinterest pins.

-They found 3,472 YouTube videos and 18,237 Pinterest pins with affiliate links from 33 marketing companies.
+They found 3,472 YouTube videos and 18,237 Pinterest pins with affiliate links from 33 marketing companies -- the first publicly available list of this size.

-The researchers found the links by identifying characteristic patterns in the URLs (Uniform Resource Locators) that marketers use to track readers' clicks.
+The researchers found the links by identifying characteristic patterns in the URLs that marketers use to track readers' clicks.

-They then used natural language processing techniques to search for disclosures of affiliate marketing relationships within the 'videos' and 'pins' descriptions.
+The researchers then used natural language processing techniques to search for disclosures of affiliate marketing relationships within the videos' and pins' descriptions.

-Disclosures were present in around just 10 per cent and seven per cent of affiliate marketing content on YouTube and Pinterest, respectively.
+Disclosures were present in around 10 percent and seven per cent of affiliate marketing content on YouTube and Pinterest, respectively.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)